schubergphilis/terraform-aws-mcaf-vpc-with-ipam/README.md

 # terraform-aws-mcaf-vpc-with-ipam

+Terraform module to:

-Terraform module to manage an AWS VPC using the CIDR provided by an IPAM pool and attaching the VPC to a transit gateway.
+- create and manage a VPC (using a CIDR provided by an existing IPAM pool)
+- (optionally) attach the VPC to an existing transit gateway
+- (optionally) create VPC endpoint resources using the [VPC endpoints](modules/vpc-endpoints) submodule

-This module will be merged with https://github.com/schubergphilis/terraform-aws-mcaf-vpc in the future.
+This module will be merged with the [terraform-aws-mcaf-vpc](https://github.com/schubergphilis/terraform-aws-mcaf-vpc) module in the future.

 ## Usage